 COMPETITIVE CLAIMANTS, AND MANY OTHERS.
 SOME OF THESE, THE SECRETARY CAN DELEGATE TO OTHERS, BUT MOST DIFFICULT ISSUES WIND UP ON HIS DESK.
-IT WILL BE MY GOAL, IF CONFIRMED, AND WITH THE SECRETARY'S BLESSING, TO MAKE SURE THE PRESSURES OF DAY-TO-DAY OPERATIONS AND SHORT DEADLINES WILL NOT DRIVE OUT LONG-RANGE PLANNING OR THAT "IME" URGENT WILL NOT BECOME THE DEADLY ENEMY OF THE IMPORTANT".
+IT WILL BE MY GOAL, IF CONFIRMED, AND WITH THE SECRETARY'S BLESSING, TO MAKE SURE THE PRESSURES OF DAY-TO-DAY OPERATIONS AND SHORT DEADLINES WILL NOT DRIVE OUT LONG-RANGE PLANNING OR THAT "IME" URGENT WILL NOT BECOME THE DEADLY FNEMY OF THE IMPORTANT".

 THE SECRETARY HAS AN ENORMOUSLY DIFFICULT AND IMPORTANT JOB.
 ONE OF HIS MOST SIGNIFICANT ROLES IS TO BE THE ADVOCATE AND SPOKESMAN BEFORE CONGRESS AND THE PUBLIC FOR THE ADMINISTRATION'S PROGRAMS IN HEALTH AND SOCIAL SERVICES.
+So that he can join you in making responsible national public policy, he will need an effective and trusted leadership team at the Department.